egy.com suggests following articles

 Despite his declared reservations, Izzet Pasha was faced with a fait accompli and Bute House became his office and residence for the next few years.
 It was during his tenure that the Egyptian government commissioned Fernand Billeney to reconstruct its interior using Holland, Hannen & Cubitt as prime contractors.
 Whereas the ground floor was refurbished English-style, the first floor was remarkably Louis XVI; an arrangement that perfectly suited Bute House's first Egyptian resident.

 The next Egyptian resident minister plenipotentiary at Bute House was Doctor Hafez Affifi Pasha who assumed his responsibilities in July 1930.
-According to an 11 January 1937 council of ministers decree we learn he received a salary of LE 3,000 per annum plus LE 5,000 in representation allowance.
+According to an 11 January 1937 council of ministers decree we learn that he received a salary of LE 3,000 per annum plus LE 5,000 in representation allowance.
 The same decree also allowed for a LE 2,000 provision for the purchase of new furniture.

-Recently widowed Nachat Pasha spent most of his UK years a bachelor.
+Recently widowed Nashat Pasha spent most of his UK years a bachelor.
 It was only towards the end of his tenure that he married Australian-born Patricia May Marsh, thirty-two years his junior.
 Marsh was the niece of General Robert Priest, honorary physician to Queen Elizabeth (better known today as the Queen Mom).

 Having converted to Islam, Patricia May became Patricia-Zeinab.
 "Despite the war, everyone had a wonderful time!" she recalls 50 years later.
 "It was well known in London circles that Egypt's ambassador was a grand seigneur and lavish host.
 If rations and shortages characterized wartime England, Bute House never lacked good fare."

-Whereas in bubbling wartime Cairo, Sir Miles Lampson (later Baron Killearn; 1880-1964) and his much younger Italian bride Jacqueline Castellani, made the most of the 1940-1941 Christmas season, his opposite number in London was prey to deadly air raids by Germany's Luftwaffe.
+Whereas in bubbling wartime Cairo, Sir Miles Lampson (later Baron Killearn; 1880-1964) and his much younger Italian bride Jacqueline Castellani made the most of the 1940-1941 Christmas season, his opposite number in London was prey to deadly air raids by Germany's Luftwaffe.

 On the evening of 28 December 1940, at around 18:30, Bute House received a direct hit from the German Luftwaffe with considerable damage done to the embassy's facade and basement.
-Luckily for "the boys"--a reference by Nachat Pasha to his younger staff--it was after working hours and none of the diplomatic staff were in the chancery.
+Luckily for "the boys"--a reference by Nashat Pasha to his younger staff--it was after working hours and none of the diplomatic staff were in the chancery.

-That day, Nachat Pasha was weekending with his future in-laws at his Devonshire country house.
+That day Nashat Pasha was weekending with his future in-laws at his Devonshire country house.
 It was therefore at 'Ferndale' that he learned from the Lady Almonder, head nurse of St. George's Hospital in London, that members of his embassy staff were in the emergency ward with serious injuries.
 The unlucky ones were some of the embassy's hired help: Miss Bonner the telephone operator, Miss Daisy the housemaid, and Sydney Lawrence the embassy's butler who had just completed 11 years of devoted service.
 Minor injuries were also sustained by the Isaac brothers; Egyptian Jews who served as embassy footmen.

 Miss Bonner's bloody remains were found splattered all over the walls next to the telephone station.
 Ironically, she had once been engaged to a German.
-The war not only ended her idyllic courtship but it eventually ended her life.
+The war not only ended her idyllic courtship, but it eventually ended her life.
 December 28 was the last time she would chirp into the phone "Grosvenor 2401, ha-llo".

 Daisy had worked at Bute House for 20 years.
-She took great pride in her job caring for the embassy's beautiful linen all of which were embroidered with "F" in honor of Kings Fouad and Farouk.
+She took great pride in her job caring for the embassy's beautiful linen all of which were embroidered with "F" in honour of Kings Fouad and Farouk.
 Her other passion was reading novels.
 Up until December 29 she had shunned bomb shelters despite the ambassador's admonitions.
 In fact, this was the first time she heeded his recommendation and taken refuge in the embassy bunker.
 A fatal advice!

 If parts of Bute House's basement were seriously damaged, the embassy's garage and six cars, including the prize Mercedes, an American Studebaker and the economical embassy Austin, were safe.
 Not as lucky was the embassy's well-stocked wine cellar.
-The house guards and firemen lost no time helping themselves to Nachat Pasha's prewar vintage.
+The house guards and firemen lost no time helping themselves to Nashat Pasha's prewar vintage.
 By the time the "all-clear" sounded, half of the rescuers were already drunk.

 Hatem Seif el Nasr